khebbie/khebbie.github.io/_posts/2016-04-01-find-out-who-is-listening-on-a-port-on-linu.md

 ---
 layout: post
-title: find out who is listening on a port on linu
+title: find out who is listening on a port
 ---
 On a linux system it is often needed to find out which program is listening on a port.
 Or maybe you need to check if anyone is listening on a port.